Can you post pictures of minors on social media without consent

 A warning to parents who posts their children’s images to the internet

-Parents all across Europe could be taken to court by their own children for breaching their privacy by posting their photos irresponsibly.
+There is a potential legal framework to allow children to take their parents to court by their own children for breaching their privacy by posting their photos irresponsibly.
 When this happens, the parent will need to be able to justify what they posted, whey they posted it and how perhaps also demonstrate how their child’s best interest was served by those constant postings of the child’s images.

 Perhaps, however, a more serious issue than the legal risk of being sued by their children is how parents’ postings of their child images would impact on their future relationship with the child.
 How do you ever explain to your child that your posting of their images on the internet was in their best interest?